 1 cup raw hazelnuts, preferably organic

-2. With a powerful blender, blend nuts in 2-3 cups of water until well blended and smooth.
-Takes about a minute or so.
+3. With a powerful blender, ZOOOOM nuts in the highest possible speed in 2-3 cups of filtered water and any of the listed optional ingredients, if using, until well blended and smooth which will take about a good minute or two.
 I recommend starting with just 2 cups of water before gradually adding more to suit your taste.
-I find 2.5 cups hits the spot for me, not too thick nor too thin.
+I find 2.5 cups the perfect balance for me.

-3. Strain with a nut milk bag or cheesecloth.
-Keep refrigerated in an air tight bottle for up to 3 days.
-Any longer, it will turn into what looks like silken tofu?
-Leftover pulp can be dehydrated on low heat in the oven and kept as hazelnut meal.
+5. STORE in an air tight bottle for up to 3 days in the coldest part of the fridge.
+Leftover pulp can be dehydrated with a dehydrator or on low heat in the oven and utilised as hazelnut meal.